sktston/passkey-rp-sample/README.md

 ## Introduction

 This repository is for sample [WebAuthn Relying Party (RP)](https://w3c.github.io/webauthn/#webauthn-relying-party) web application based on the Spring Boot Framework.
-This application does rely on the [SK telecom's Passkey Platform Server](https://passkey.daplatform.kr/docs/api.html) to implement WebAuthn (FIDO2) and Passkey features.
+This application does rely on the [SK Telecom's Passkey Platform Server](https://passkey.sktelecom.com) to implement WebAuthn (FIDO2) and Passkey features.
-By design, most of the features are implemented in the [SK telecom's Passkey Platform Server](https://passkey.daplatform.kr/docs/api.html) and RPs simply introduce the features by integrating it.
+By design, most of the features are implemented in the [SK Telecom's Passkey Platform Server](https://passkey.sktelecom.com) and RPs simply introduce the features by integrating it.

-We have designed and implemented this application so that any RP developers can understand the way how to integrate with [SK telecom's Passkey Platform](https://passkey.daplatform.kr/docs/api.html) easily.
+We have designed and implemented this application so that any RP developers can understand the way how to integrate with [SK Telecom's Passkey Server](https://passkey.sktelecom.com) easily.

+Learn [more](https://api.passkey-sktelecom.com/docs/api.html) about how to integrate passkey features into your services with SK Telecom's Passkey Platform.

 > **IMPORTANT**: You need to carefully design and implement WebAuthn and Passkey integration if you plan to introduce them to your real products.
 > Again, this sample is for demonstration and testing purpose.
 By doing so, most of the registration, authentication options are populated in the client side,
 > which is originally intended for backend server's job.
 You need to define your own registration, authentication policy for your cases and choose appropriate options for that policy.